idemeum/idemeum-docs-vue.github.io/how-to-obtain-saml-metadata-for-idemeum.md

 ## Overview

 [SAML metadata](https://en.wikipedia.org/wiki/SAML_metadata) is the data that describes the information needed to communicate between your SaaS application and idemeum in order to enable Single Sign-On.
-Based on SAML terminology SaaS application is called **Service Provider (SP)** and idemeum will be **Identity Provider (IDP)**.
+Based on SAML terminology SaaS application is called a **Service Provider (SP)** and idemeum will be an **Identity Provider (IDP)**.

 Typically you will be asked to provide idemeum SAML metadata when you are configuring SaaS application to connect to idemeum using SAML.